electricimp/Salesforce/examples/SmartRefrigerator/README.md

 The Electric Imp IDE provides all the tools you need to write and deploy the software (to the device and agent) that will control your imp-enabled connected product.
 The IDE runs in a desktop web browser and communicates between the device and cloud solutions.

- If you have want a quick overview of the IDE features please visit the Electric Imp [Dev Center](https://electricimp.com/docs/gettingstarted/ide/).
+ If you'd like a quick overview of the IDE features please visit the Electric Imp [Dev Center](https://electricimp.com/docs/gettingstarted/ide/).

 #### Electric Imp IDE / Code